What is a confidentiality clause or agreement?

 Confidentiality clauses (also known as ‘gagging’ clauses) are often found in employment contracts for employees who have access to important business information.
 They might also be in other commercial contracts that give a party access to important information that the other party wants to keep secret.
 They are usually in place to protect genuine business interests.

-They are also common in settlement agreements that bring employment to an end if there has been a dispute between you and your employer.
+They are also common in settlement agreements.
+Settlement agreements can be used to bring employment to an end if there has been a dispute between you and your employer.
 When this happens, it usually means that the employee leaving the business is not allowed to tell anyone about the details of the settlement agreement.
-They can also be prevented from telling anyone that an agreement has been made.
+They can also be stopped from telling anyone that an agreement has been made.

 Other confidentiality agreements